paveldk/DubaiServices/README.md

 #### Client app ####

-The client app is built with the AppBuilder In-Browser client with HTML5, CSS and JavaScript.
+The mobile app is built with the AppBuilder In-Browser client with HTML5, CSS and JavaScript.
 The architecture of the app follows the MVVM pattern and uses the MVVM framework provided by Kendo UI.

 The entry point of the app is located in `app.js`.
 When the PhoneGap `deviceready` event is fired we initialize the `kendo.mobile.Application`, the starting point of the Kendo UI mobile, and the `Everlive` global instance, which is the starting point of the Backend Services SDK: